The Martinez Lab in 2021

-Luis was born and raised in Ponce, PR and lived close to 20 years in New York City.
+Luis was born and raised in Ponce, Puerto Rico and lived almost 20 years in New York City.
 He earned his B.S. in Industrial Microbiology from the University of Puerto Rico-Mayaguez, his M.S. in Microbiology from Long Island University, Brooklyn, NY, and his Ph.D. in Microbiology and Immunology from Albert Einstein College of Medicine, Bronx, NY.

 Claudia Charles Niño, Ph.D.

 Claudia was born in Monterrey, Nuevo León, México.
 She earned her B.S. in Clinical Chemistry from the Autonomous University of Nuevo León.
 She lived in Ciudad de México for eight years, where she obtained M.S. and Ph.D. in Biological Sciences from the National Autonomous University of México.
 In addition, she was an associate professor at the University of Guadalajara for nine years before arriving to the lab in 2021.

 Vanessa was born in Ciudad Juarez, Mexico and grew up in Perryton and El Paso, Texas.
 She is a first-generation college student who earned her B.S. in Biological Sciences with a Biomedical Concentration in 2016 and her Ph.D. in Biosciences in 2021 from the University of Texas at El Paso.
 She is supported by the UFCD’s Comprehensive Training Program in Oral Biology (NIH NIDCR Award # T90DE021990/R90DE022530).